Q. Who is eligible to apply?

 Q. I already placed some advertisements for the Fall travel season.
 Can I include those in my marketing plan for reimbursement?

 A. Yes.
-Eligible marketing costs that you have incurred since June 1, 2022, AND that market small businesses/shoulder season travel are eligible for reimbursement.
+Eligible marketing costs that you have incurred since July 1, 2024, AND that market small businesses/shoulder season travel are eligible for reimbursement.
 Be sure to include these in your marketing plan line items.
-Alternatively, you can count these in your in-kind match line item list.
+Alternatively, you can count these in your cash or in-kind match line-item list.

 Q. Who qualifies as a part-time or full-time employee?

-A. No. This program is to drive visitation between September 1, 2022 to May 31, 2023.
-However, please take a look at the Marketing Leverage Program and the Special Events and Festivals Program information on www.vatc.org/grants.
-Those programs will open in early 2023 and may be a good fit for events after May 31, 2023.
+A. No. This program is to drive visitation between September 1, 2024 to May 31, 2025.
+However, please look at the Marketing Leverage Program and the Special Events and Festivals Program information on www.vatc.org/grants.
+The SEF program is currently open from July 16th to September 26th 2024, and may be a good fit for events after May 31, 2025.
+THE MLP program will open in early 2025.

 Q. I own three small businesses.
 One location has 25 full-time employees, but the other two only have 10 full-time employees.
 Combined, I have 45 employees.
 Can I still apply?